datascijedi/website/CONTRIBUTING.md

 For non-technical and R-based GitHub work flows, check out [this recording](https://drive.google.com/file/d/1tYgy2J9Yne-YX4c1JdHnQLGTgK3G2wAc/view?usp=sharing) from a Communications Committee meeting that demostrates two approaches to starting a pull request and requesting a merge.

-### Deploy Previews

-One of the benefits of being a member of the GitHub JEDI organization is that you can take advantage of deploy previews: when you submit a pull request against the main branch, a website build will be triggered and a URL for the new website version will be created automatically.
-If you're an external collaborator interested in larger or longer term contributions, we can look into adding you as a team member as well to take advantage of this collaboration feature.

 ## Developer Setup

 For website code contributions, you'll probably want to get a local development setup going.